brettatoms/zodiac/README.md

  - Expect a certain database
  - Asset bundling

 And that's about it.
-Zodiac is mostly feature complete.
+Zodiac is mostly feature complete although you can expect plenty of bug fixes and polish before a 1.0.x release.
 Additional features like common database setup and asset handling will be done as Zodiac extensions.

 ### Getting started